 Volunteer Gardener, National Museum of Flight

-I have been a volunteer here since March 2016 and it gave me a chance to learn these gardening skills from zero, practice my English and make new friends.
+My volunteer experience gave me a chance to learn gardening skills, practice my English and make new friends.
 From a barren piece of ground and with the help of some lovely Spring weather, I have now managed to produce a few baskets of organic vegetables for the Aviator Café to use in their menus for their customers.